IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 - ✓ Added responsive image CSS rules for mobile and desktop optimization
 - ✓ Implemented performance CSS optimizations including GPU acceleration and font-display swap
 - ✓ Applied mobile-first image optimization strategies to reduce data consumption
+- ✓ Implemented QR code loyalty program system with customer check-in functionality
+- ✓ Added QR code generation component using qrcode library for admin use only
+- ✓ Created loyalty check-in page where customers enter details to earn points (5-point system)
+- ✓ QR code display restricted to admin dashboard for staff to print and display in-store
+- ✓ Removed QR code from customer-facing loyalty page for security and proper workflow
+- ✓ Removed "Google Customer" text from all review testimonials for cleaner display

 ## User Preferences